 Grandma Moses Worked As A Maid At Age 12

 Life was not easy for Grandma Moses.
 She was born on September 7, 1860, in Greenwich, New York.
-At the age of 12, she went to work as a maid and a neighboring farm, helping a wealthier family with the family chores.
+At the age of 12, she went to work as a maid on a neighboring farm, helping a wealthier family with the family chores.

 Grandma Moses had to work as she came from a large family with nine brothers and sisters.

 At the age of 18, she worked for another family, and they were kind enough to allow her to work for them and go to the local school.
-She met her husband Thomas Moses, a laborer at the farm.
+She met her husband, Thomas Moses, a laborer at the farm.

 In 19887, at the age of 27, Grandma Moses married Thomas Salmon Moses, a fellow farm laborer.